 The Best Google Home Commands

-The trickiest part about a voice-based assistant is knowing exactly what you can ask it.
-While you can always say to Google Home "What can I ask you?" or check out the Things to Ask section of the Google Home app in order to get some suggestions, it can be tough to figure out which are the best Google Home commands for productivity and entertainment.
+The trickiest part about using a voice-based assistant is figuring out what you can use it for.
+While you can always say to a Google Home and Nest Mini "What can I ask you?," or check out the Things to Ask section of the Google Home app for suggestions, it can be tough to figure out which are the best Google Home commands for productivity and entertainment.

 Google Home can provide guided relaxation.
 Say, "Hey, Google, talk to Headspace," and the Headspace app will guide you through a refreshing meditation after connecting to your Headspace account.
 Even if you don't have a Headspace subscription, you'll still have access to a few basic exercises.